 “And why do you suppose they’d do that?
 People still have to be somewhere even on weekends, right?” then a faint chuckle followed.

 “I guess, you’re right” taken by surprise on her response, I returned with a polite nod and a smile.

-She reached for her bag and went through what was inside and held out a standard sized marble that kids play with especially during far back those days.
+She reached for her bag and went through what was inside and held out a standard-sized marble that kids play with especially during far back in the day.